PixelCyber/Thor/Shu/guide-en/guide.md

 * Files in Shu -> Sharing: Select files in Shu "File" > Add to "Shared Folder"

-*Notice：Files in "Shared Folder" can be shared with iTunes.*
+*Notice: Files in "Shared Folder" can be shared with iTunes.*

 #### 2. Shu <--> Other Apps